slifty/github-for-journalists-nicar20/README.md

 Make sure to put any sensitive passwords or keys in a passwords file, and list it under gitignore so it won't be committed to your repository.

 ## Oh no!
-I messed up everything and now my world is crashing down but Liam Neeson won't come to rescure.
+I messed up everything and now my world is crashing down but Liam Neeson won't come to rescue.
 WHAT DO I DO?

 Take a breath, meditate and then delete your folder and reclone.
 It works and it's glorious.
 Everybody should try it.